-To insert ads into multiple videos at once, log in to your Dacast account and visit the video on-demand section.
-Next, use the check-boxes to select all the videos you want to monetize.
-Then click the “Batch Configure” drop-down menu, and select “Set Ad URL to multiple content.”
+To insert ads into multiple videos at once, log in to your Dacast account and visit the video-on-demand section.
+Next, use the checkboxes to select all the videos you want to monetize.
+Then click the “Batch Configure” drop-down menu, and select “Set Ad URL to multiple contents.”
 Next, paste the ad URL into the popup that appears.
 Then click “yes” to save your changes.
 Don’t forget to test the preview as described above, to make sure it’s working correctly.

 This process should only take a few minutes from beginning to end.
 And batch ad insertion makes it easy to monetize existing libraries of content.
 Once you enable advertising, you’re free to focus on creating great content and building a large audience.

 As this post highlights, server-side ad insertion isn’t as difficult as it may sound.
 In fact, it’s a wonderful tool for content creators.
 Platforms like Dacast make it easy to monetize your videos with advertising.
 Now’s a great time to get in take advantage of the benefits of video ad monetization.
 Overall, experts predict that OTT revenue will rise to $83.4 billion by 2022.
 More importantly, advertising will make up a significant portion of that.